3PL vs In-House Logistics: How to Shift From In-House Warehouse to a 3PL | Cahoot

 Today’s consumers place significant demands on logistics.
 For many small ecommerce businesses, that means scaling at the pace of your fulfillment.
 If you’re canceling orders because you can’t keep up with the logistics, or your sales are limited by your order fulfillment capacities, it’s time to invest in an outsourced 3PL company.

-Similarly, if your organization’s internal warehouse and logistics management is bottlenecking and you’re slowing the growth of your ecommerce company to invest in internal fulfillment services, consider whether a 3PL is a better and ultimately cheaper solution.
+Similarly, if your organization’s in-house logistics management is bottlenecking and you’re slowing the growth of your ecommerce company to invest in internal fulfillment services, consider whether a 3PL is a better and ultimately cheaper solution.

 As order volume rises, so do the chances of mistakes, especially if you’re unable to expand your warehousing capacity quickly enough.
 Orders get missed or lost, items get delivered late, and tasks fall through the cracks.

-Beyond that, packages have a higher tendency of getting lost or stolen when shipped in big cities, so hiring a 3PL provider with insurance will avoid the expenses associated with missing items and help your customer service team offer better resolutions.
+Beyond that, packages have a higher tendency of getting lost or stolen when shipped to big city addresses, so hiring a 3PL provider with consistent shipping insurance options and Shipment Insights will avoid the expenses associated with missing items and help your customer service team offer better resolutions.

 Many ecommerce stores start out processing orders manually: You place an incoming order into a spreadsheet, pack it, and manually update shipping.
 From there, you write down the actual cost of packaging, postage, and other details.

 This process is slow, requires significant human effort, and introduces human error.
 It also fails to provide the metrics and insights obtained with automation.
-A 3PL company will have the shipping software in place to track orders and automatically collate costs, expenses, and revenue to better project profitability.
+Additionally, managing in-house operations involves substantial investment in advanced fulfillment technology, which can be a significant challenge and cost for businesses.
+A modern 3PL company will have the shipping software in place using blockchain technology for supply chain transparency, including up to the minute tracking with precise current package locations.
+Intelligent software also automatically collates costs, expenses, and revenue to better project profitability, increasing trust and collaboration between businesses and their fulfillment partners, leading to more efficient and reliable operations.

 More than 90% of Americans expect a shipment to arrive within two to three days.
 However, if your warehousing and shipping network is overburdened, you’ll likely be unable to keep up with projected shipping deadlines.